amandhunna/amandhunna/README.md

 I share my knowledge by creating blogs and instagram post.
 Check out my Blogs at- [Medium](https://amanjotsinghdhunna.medium.com) and [Instagram](https://www.instagram.com/amanjotsinghdhunna/)

-You can contect with me any time there. or just an invite away - [Mail](mailto:amamjotsingh260@gmail.com)
+You can contact with me any time there. or just an invite away - [Mail](mailto:amamjotsingh260@gmail.com)

 Technologies: